-WARNING: Some child restraint systems are designed to be secured in vehicle seats by lap belts or the lap belt portion of a lap-shoulder belt.
-Children could be endangered in a crash if their child restraint systems are not properly secured in the vehicle.
+WARNING: Child restraint systems are designed to be secured in vehicle seats by lap belts or the lap belt portion of a lap-shoulder belt.
+Children could be endangered in a crash if their child restraints are not properly secured in the vehicle.